MESH-Research/invenio-remote-user-data-kcworks/README.md

 REMOTE_USER_DATA_API_ENDPOINTS

     A dictionary of remote ID provider names and their associated API information for each kind of user data.
-The dictionary keys are the names of IDPs.
-For each ID provider, the value is a dictionary whose keys are the different data categories ("groups", etc.).
+The dictionary keys are the names of IDPs registered for remote services.
+For each ID provider, the value is a dictionary whose keys are the different data categories ("groups", etc.) configured to be updated by the corresponding service.

     For each kind of user data, the value is again a dictionary with these keys: